Kazi Md. Ejarul Haque Akondo: Early life

 Akondo was born on 24 May 1971.
-He completed his bachelors and masters from the University of Dhaka.
+He completed his bachelor's and master's from the University of Dhaka.

 Career

 Akondo started working as a district court lawyer on 1 April 1995.

 On 30 October 1997, Akondo became a lawyer of the High Court Division of Bangladesh Supreme Court.

 Akondo was appointed a judge of the High Court Division of Bangladesh Supreme Court on 14 June 2012.
 In June 2014, he was made a permanent judge of the High Court Division.

-In May 2014, Akondo and Justice Farah Mahbub issued a split verdict on 25 May 2014 on a petition filed by former Prime Minister Khaleda Zia.
-The petition called the appointment of Special Judge Basudeb Roy to the Zia Charitable Trust corruption case was illegal.
+In May 2014, Akondo and Justice Farah Mahbub issued a split verdict on 25 May 2014 on a petition filed by former prime minister Khaleda Zia.
+The petition called the appointment of Special Judge Basudeb Roy to the Zia Charitable Trust corruption case illegal.
 Akondo ordered for the petition to be scrapped while Mahbub ordered a freezing of the trust corruption trial.
 The chief justice appointed Justice Quazi Reza-Ul Hoque to solve the issue.